ReadyTalk/gradle-readytalk-js/README.md

 for local developer convenience only, and should not be checked in as it relies on absolute paths.
 Set 'generateNodeWrapper=false' in gradle.properties to disable

+For developer convenience, the nodew script can also be sourced from bash shells to import the PATH settings into the local session, similar to virtualenv for python.

 ## npm cache plugin (EXPERIMENTAL)

 This project includes an optional `com.readytalk.npmcache` plugin as well, which